mlane/a-system-that-remembers/slides.md

 # Pixar.
 Apple.
 Us.

-Mike when I shared this framework said it reminded him of Pixar —
+When I shared this framework with Mike he said it reminded him of Pixar —
 not in brand, but in principle.